jaimedantas/perceptron-classification/Readme.md

-# Implementation perceptron algorithm in MATLAB
+# Implementation the perceptron algorithm in MATLAB
 The perceptron algorithm is used for linear classification prediction in machine learning.

 ### Features